-During the short period which now followed, things were to worsen at Gallipoli for the British in general and the 1st Battalion of the Newfoundland Regiment in particular.
+During the short period which had now followed Private White's departure for medical attention on November 9, things were to worsen at Gallipoli\ for the British in general and for the 1st Battalion of the Newfoundland Regiment in particular.

-The French know the place as 'Les Dardanelles' while the Turks call it 'Çanakkale'.
+\The French know the place as 'Les Dardanelles' while the Turks call it 'Çanakkale'.

 November 26 of 1915 would see perhaps the nadir of the Newfoundland Battalion's fortunes at Gallipoli; there was to be a freak rain-, snow- and ice-storm strike the Suvla Bay area and the subsequent floods had wreaked havoc amongst the forces of both sides.
-For several days, survival rather than the enemy was to be the priority.
+For several days, survival rather than the enemy had been the priority.

 There were to be many casualties on both sides, some of them, surprised by the sudden inundation of their positions, fatalities who had drowned in their trenches - although no Newfoundlanders were to be among that number.
-Numerous, however, were those afflicted by trench-foot and by frost-bite.
+Numerous, however, had been those afflicted by trench-foot and by frost-bite.